The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 And make mention (O Muhammad) of Our bondman Job, when he cried unto his Lord (saying): Lo! the devil doth afflict me with distress and torment.
 (And it was said unto him): Strike the ground with thy foot.
 This (spring) is a cool bath and a refreshing drink.
 And We bestowed on him (again) his household and therewith the like thereof, a mercy from Us, and a memorial for men of understanding.
 And (it was said unto him): Take in thine hand a branch and smite therewith, and break not thine oath.
 Lo!
 We found him steadfast, how excellent a slave!
 Lo! he was ever turning in repentance (to his Lord).
 (38, 41–44)

-Furthermore, the relatives of Job represent a stark contrast in moral values, prioritizing material and social gain over spiritual growth and compassion.
+Furthermore, the relatives of Job represent a stark contrast in moral values, who would tend to prioritize material and social gain over compassion and spiritual growth.
 Their lack of empathy and concern for his suffering exposes the selfishness of their ambitions that ultimately lead to their punishment, thus highlighting the consequences of short-sightedness and self-centeredness in life.
 The contrast between the steadfastness of Job and the indifference of his relatives underscores the importance of genuine compassion and empathy in human relationships.

-The trial of Capricorn thus imparts a profound lesson in endurance and spiritual fortitude to the Chosen One.
-It underscores the importance of steadfastness in the face of adversity, and the transformative potential of enduring trials with grace and resilience.
-Ultimately, the story of Job serves as a timeless testament to the enduring power of faith, resilience, and the triumph of the human spirit over adversity.
+The trial of Capricorn thus imparts a profound spiritual lesson in endurance and fortitude to the Chosen One.
+The story of Job serves as a timeless testament to the indefatigable powers of faith, grace, and resilience, for the triumph of spirit over every form of adversity in human life.

 The Authority of Creation